5 Venetian dialect phrases for travelers visiting the region

-Another Veneto phrase, and another relating to alcohol!
+Another Veneto phrase that also relates to alcohol!
 Meaning ‘a glass of wine’, there are many stories as to the origins of the term ‘un’ombra de vin’.
-The most popular story links to the Venetian custom of drinking in the shade of the bell tower to escape the summer heat.
+The most popular story links to the Venetian custom of drinking in the bell tower’s shadow to escape the heat.

 In standard Italian, ‘un’ombra de vin’ is ‘un bicchiere di vino’.

-Let’s be honest, it’s very difficult to eat badly in Italy.
-Italian cuisine is one of the best, and most famous in the world, and for good reason too.
+It’s very difficult to eat badly in Italy.
+Italian cuisine is one of the best, and most famous in the world.
 However, for Venetians, eating (mangiare) and eating well (mangiare bene) are 2 very different things.